sisigitadi/PromptMatrix/README.md

-# PromptMatrix V6.2.1
+# PromptMatrix V6.2.3

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An intuitive web application designed to help users **understand prompt engineering principles** and **construct effective, well-structured prompts** for various AI models.
-PromptMatrix V6.2.1 is your enhanced guide and toolkit for mastering AI communication, offering structured and interactive framework for text, image, video, and music generation.
+PromptMatrix V6.2.3 is your enhanced guide and toolkit for mastering AI communication, offering structured and interactive framework for text, image, video, and music generation.
 This tool is **not an AI itself**, but a powerful assistant for building and learning about prompts.

 **Note on Versioning:** Starting with V5.5.0, PromptMatrix adopts Semantic Versioning (SemVer: `MAJOR.MINOR.PATCH`).

 **[➡️ Live Demo (GitHub Pages) Link: https://sisigitadi.github.io/promptmatrix/](#)**

+## ✨ What's New in V6.2.3 (Content Update)

+This version introduces a new text framework and refines existing ones.
+*   **Content Update:** Added the "STAR" framework to the Text Prompt Frameworks.
+*   **Framework Refinement:** Removed the "isNew" tag from "RIDE", "SPICE", and "SOAR" frameworks.
+*   **Version Update:** Application version updated to `V6.2.3`.

+## ✨ What's New in V6.2.2 (Content Update)

+This version introduces a new text framework.
+*   **Content Update:** Added the "SOAR" framework to the Text Prompt Frameworks.
+*   **Version Update:** Application version updated to `V6.2.2`.

 ## ✨ What's New in V6.2.1 (Content Update)